plasma-sds/bolometer/AUG-AXUV/readme.md

 Contains tools for experimental signal analysis and plotting files.

 ### For Ne lines
-`populate()` in `create.py` can be used as an example in .cherab directory to download Ne data from OpenADAS
+`populate()` in `create.py` can be used as an example in to download Ne data from OpenADAS, the file is located in `cherab/core/cherab/openadas/repository/`.

 ### `sightline_DREAMoutput_Ne_SPI.py`
 A simple LOS modell using DREAM SPI simulation output